Experience

 IEEE Dyspan ∙ May 2024

 Awarded for work “Spectrum Sharing between Earth Exploration Satellite and Commercial Services: An Economic Feasibility Analysis”, presented at the 2024 International Symposium on Dynamic Spectrum Access Networks (DySpan), a conference of the IEEE Communications Society.
-The paper was joint work with my thesis advisor Prof. David Starobinski (Boston University NISLAB) and Prof. Joel Johnson (Ohio State ElectroScience Labratory)
+The paper was joint work with my thesis advisor Prof. David Starobinski (Boston University NISLAB) and Prof. Joel Johnson (Ohio State ElectroScience Laboratory)

 Languages